ST editor tells Lee Kuan Yew’s daughter to be happy that “we don’t spit on your dad’s grave”

 Host A: So now, let’s focus what did China do over the years.

 Guest speaker B: Singapore is now US’s only partner and the only knight in the South East Asia region.
 The plot to take down Singapore took 10 years.
 First, let’s cover sea trade logistics, let’s focus on the greater geography.
 China and Thailand are building the Kra Canal.
-When that is built, there is no need for ships to pass by the Malacca Straits.
+When that is built, there is no need for ships to pass through the Malacca Straits.
 Singapore’s seaport will collapse.

 Look at this graph of Singapore’s container volume versus Shanghai.
 Over the years, Singapore and Shanghai have been competing closely with each other.
 But from 2014 and 2015, Singapore went into recession while Shanghai continues to prosper.
 This is how the trading volume of Singapore became only 80% of Shanghai’s.